Food Storage Containers

 Never use trash can liners as these are treated with pesticides.

-Here are some easy-to-follow instructions on how to pack your bulk food storage containers and seal the foil bucket liners to achieve the best results.
+Watch this video for easy-to-follow instructions on how to pack your bulk food storage containers and seal the foil bucket liners to achieve the best results.

 This video shows you how to pack one bucket with several food types so that you can use and rotate your storage without opening several sealed buckets.
 Excellent idea!